 VHF’s Heritage Hour (formerly Evening Lectures) series offers illustrated talks that look at the history of Vancouver, covering the events, movements and people that have shaped our city.
 Since the first event in 2012, the series has included a diverse range of subjects and perspectives in over 50 talks from more than 30 presenters.
 A listing of many of them can be found below.

-Heritage Hour talks will return in person for the spring 2023 season.
-Join us at University Women’s Club at Hycroft Manor from 7pm to 8:30pm to enjoy fascinating pieces of Vancouver’s heritage with a selection of local speakers.
+Heritage Hour talks will continue in person for the fall 2024 season.
+Join us at University Women’s Club at Hycroft from 7pm to 8:30pm to enjoy fascinating pieces of Vancouver’s heritage with a selection of local speakers.

 You can earn 1 Heritage Conservation Education credit per Heritage Hour talk or Lunch and Learn, to a maximum of 3 towards VHF’s Heritage Conservation Certificate.